Focus: The focus of this self-help article is to provide the steps and information necessary to integrate Microsoft Dynamics CRM with PandaDoc.

 Step 3-B: Setup your tokens to pre-populate your documents with deal data.

-Tokens are very helpful timesavers that will auto-fill information from an object into a document.
+Tokens are very helpful timesavers that will auto-fill information from an entity into a document.
 Learn more about tokens here.

 Step 3-C: Access to configure the PandaDoc module to include Microsoft Dynamics CRM fields for PandaDoc tokens